emarcey/cicerone/glossary/styles.md

 		* much overlap with English pale ale
 	* took shape in early 20th century
 	* many formulated as part of 1904 Henri Van Laer contest
+# Belgian Tripel
+* Region: Belgium
+* Malt: European Pilsner malt (80%), some Vienna, Munich
+	* light candi sugar (20-25%)
+* Hops: East Kent Golding, Styrian Golding, Saaz, German Noble
+* Other Names:
+* Glassware: tulip, goblet, chalice
+* Color: range light gold - gold (4.5-7 SRM)
+* Alcohol: high (7.5-9.5% ABV)
+* Mouthfeel:
+	* body: medium-light - medium
+		* should have a dense, mousse-like foam
+	* carbonation: high
+	* alcohol warmth: low
+* Bitterness: moderate - pronounced (20-40 IBUs)
+* Flavors:
+	* malt: grain, dough, light honey
+	* hop: spicy, herbal, floral; pronounced bitterness
+	* fermentation: orange, lemon, apricot, peach, pear, bananaga, pepper, clove, spice, rose
+* Commercial Examples: **Westmalle Tripel**, Chimay Cinq Cents, Affligem Tripel, La Trappe Tripel, St. Bernardus Tripel, St. Feuillien Tripel, Tripel Karmeliet, Unibroue La Fin du Monde, Victory Golden Monkey, Allagash Triple, Brooklyn Local 1
+* Notes:
+	* emerged in 1930s in response to import popularity and Vandervelde act in 1919
+	* Dubbels were successful but lacked the bright golden color and clarity of popular lagers
+	* drinkers loved the elegant appearance
+	* **Hendrik Verlinden worked with secular brewery Drie Linden in 1932 to produce Witkap Pater**
+		* funny enough, he trademarked the Witkap Pater as a "Trappistenbier", which was the first time "Trappist" had been legally used as a trademark
+	* Then, he worked with Westmalle to produce Superbier in 1934
+		* Brother Thomas added more hops and called it Tripel in 1956
+	* gave the pretty color and drinkability of a pilsner with the belgian character
+	* lots of light candi sugar
+	* high fermentation temp
+	* dry finish
+	* classic examples bottle conditioned
+	* spices not traditional, but some brewed with coriander
+	* brewed using soft water
+	* Chimay Tripel is the only Trappist tripel sold in keg form
+		* no bottle conditioning

 # Bière de Garde
 * Region: Belgium, France
 * Malt: